PecholaL/MAIN-VC/README.md

 The demo page for MAIN-VC can be found [👉🏻here](https://pecholal.github.io/MAIN-VC-demo/)

 ## Preproces
 Directory ```data``` is for data preprocess, including getting mel-spectrograms and making dataset/data loader.
-After ensuring the dataset location and correctly setting the paths, use this command to process the data:
+After ensuring the dataset location and correctly setting the paths, process the data with
 ```
 ./preprocess.sh
 ```

 ## Train Model
+After configuring the save path, log path, number of iterations, and other settings in train.sh, proceed with the training process.
 ```
 ./train.sh
 ```

 ## Inference
 Once the pretrained vocoder is placed in the specified location, set the source speech, target speech, and output path for the results in ```VCinference.sh```.
-Then use the command to perform inference.
+Then perform inference.
 ```
 ./VCinference.sh
 ```